Salon Dior Team

 Wet haircuts are not the best option for everyone, though.
 If you have processed or very fine hair, it can be prone to breakage during the combing process because hair is more fragile while it’s wet and weighted down.

-Also, if your hair is naturally curly, cutting it wet will make it difficult to tell where the shorter coils will hang once they’re dry.
+Also, if you have naturally curly or coily hair, cutting it wet will make it difficult to tell where the shorter coils will hang once they’re dry.

 Which Cut Works Best For Your Hair Type

-Hair length and texture should be strongly considered when deciding which cut to go for.
+Hair texture and length should be strongly considered when deciding which cut to go for.

-If you have thin or fine hair that is straighter, a wet haircut is ideal.
+If you have thin or fine straight hair, a wet haircut is ideal.
 This allows for straight lines, especially with long layers and bangs.

-For those luscious coils and curls, a dry cut is better.
-You can have a better idea of where your hair will fall when it’s snipped dry.
+For those luscious coils and curly hair, a dry cut is better.
+You can have a better idea of where your it will fall when trimming hair dry.

-For my wavy-haired mermaids and mermen out there, you should combine the two techniques.
+For my wavy-haired mermaids and mermen out there, you should combine the wet and dry techniques.
 The wet cut can give you a definite end to your curls and then you can refine it with a dry cut.

 Can You Combine Techniques

 Yes!
-If you are unsure which cut to get, know that you can appreciate the benefits of both by starting out with a wet cut and then finishing with some dry cutting.
+If you are unsure whether to cut your hair wet or dry, know that you can appreciate the benefits of both by starting out with a wet cut and then finishing with some dry cutting.

 This way, you and the stylist can modify as you go while your hair is in both states, making it easier for you to visualize what you will be dealing with on your own at home.